DepthFocus: Controllable Depth Estimation for See-Through Scenes: Dataset Construction

 \section{Dataset Construction}

-A key challenge in intent-driven depth estimation is the lack of suitable data for training and evaluation.
-To address this, we introduce a large-scale synthetic dataset and a complementary real-world benchmark, enabling systematic study of multi-layer depth estimation.
+A fundamental challenge in intent-driven depth estimation is the scarcity of datasets providing multi-layer ground truth for training and evaluation.
+To address this, we introduce a large-scale synthetic dataset and a complementary real-world benchmark, enabling a systematic study of multi-layer depth estimation.